-As disclosed in Note 2, these interim Consolidated Financial Statements represent Encana's initial presentation of the financial results of operations and financial position under IFRS for the period ended March 31, 2011 in conjunction with the Company's annual audited Consolidated Financial Statements to be issued under IFRS as at and for the year ended December 31, 2011.
+As disclosed in Note 2, these interim Consolidated Financial Statements represent Encana's presentation of the financial results of operations and financial position under IFRS for the period ended June 30, 2011 in conjunction with the Company's first annual audited Consolidated Financial Statements to be issued under IFRS as at and for the year ended December 31, 2011.
 As a result, these interim Consolidated Financial Statements have been prepared in accordance with IFRS 1, "First-time Adoption of International Financial Reporting Standards" and with IAS 34, "Interim Financial Reporting", as issued by the IASB.
-Previously, the Company prepared its interim and annual Consolidated Financial Statements in accordance with previous GAAP.
+Prior to 2011, the Company prepared its interim and annual Consolidated Financial Statements in accordance with previous GAAP.